-Some of these are quite tightly coupled, though, and are not visible as separate services to clients, nor can they be tested separately.
+Some of these services are quite tightly coupled, and are not visible as separate services to clients, nor can they be tested separately.
 Thus it might not make sense to separate them when integrating them.
+A more detailed view on UNICORE architecture can be found in [R 32].

-3.2.1.9.
+3.3.3.9.
 Integrating Globus resources in GOCDB